Phase transition during inflation and the gravitational wave signal at pulsar timing arrays: Details of our numerical simulation

-Notice that $\delta \phi$ contributes to the source term of $\Psi$ in Eq.~(\ref{eq:psi}), so we can't finish the integral Eq.(\ref{eq:GF}) directly using the Green's function method described in the main text for the qualitative analysis.
-In the numerical simulation, the differential equations are in an iterative way.
-In detail, at each temporal step, we use $\sigma$, $\delta\phi$, $\Psi$ and $\Phi$ from the last step to calculate the source function (\ref{eq:Sq}), (\ref{eq:psi}) and (\ref{eq:piq}).
-And use the source to calculate the evolution of $\delta\phi$, $\Psi$, and $\Phi$ in the current step.
-We do this calculation iteratively to obtain the evolution of $\delta\phi$, $\Psi$, and $\Phi$.
+Note that $\delta \phi$ contributes to the source term of $\Psi$ in Eq.~(9), so we cannot directly calculate the late-time limit of $\delta\phi$ using the Green's function method described in the main text for the qualitative analysis.
+In the numerical simulation, the differential equations are solved iteratively.
+Specifically, at each temporal step, we use the values of $\sigma$, $\delta\phi$, $\Psi$ and $\Phi$ from the previous step to calculate the source functions Eqs.~(7), (9) and (11).
+We then use these source functions to calculate the evolution of $\delta\phi$, $\Psi$, and $\Phi$ in the current step.
+This iterative calculation is performed to obtain the evolution of $\delta\phi$, $\Psi$, and $\Phi$.

-After the phase transition, we calculate the curvature perturbation $\zeta$ using Eq.~(\ref{eq:zeta}), and the power spectrum $\Delta_\zeta^2$.
-Fig.~\ref{fig:accumulated} shows the accumulated contributions to $\Delta_\zeta^2$, where for each curve the $\tau'$ integral is from $\tau_\star$ to the value indicated in the figure.
-The parameters are chosen to be $\beta/H = 5$, $L/\rho_{\rm inf} = 10^{-2}$, $\mpl/\phi_0 = 1, \epsilon = 6\times10^{-3}$.
-We can see that the induced curvature perturbation are mostly produced between one and two e-folds after the phase transition.
-Therefore, the physical duration of the production of the curvature perturbation is about $H^{-1}$.
+After the phase transition, we calculate the curvature perturbation $\zeta$ using Eq.~(12), as well as the power spectrum $\Delta_\zeta^2$.
+Fig.~\ref{fig:accumulated} illustrates the accumulated contributions to $\Delta_\zeta^2$, where each curve represents the integral over $\tau'$ from $\tau_\star$ to the indicated value in the figure.
+The parameters chosen for the simulation are $\beta/\hinf = 5$, $L/\rho_{\rm inf} = 10^{-2}$, $\mpl/\phi_0 = 1, \epsilon = 6\times10^{-3}$.
+We can see that the induced curvature perturbations are mostly generated between one and two e-folds after the phase transition.
+Therefore, the physical duration of the curvature perturbation production is approximately $\hinf^{-1}$.

-Fig.(\ref{fig:Delta12}) shows the induced curvature spectrum $\Delta_\zeta^2$ for different choices of $\beta/H$, together with pure gravitational contributions shown in the dashed curves. we can see that the gravitational contributions are s negligible compared to the direct contributions.
+Fig.~\ref{fig:Delta12} displays the induced curvature spectrum $\Delta_\zeta^2$ for various choices of $\beta/\hinf$, along with the dashed curves representing the pure gravitational contributions.
+It is evident that the gravitational contributions are negligible compared to the direct contributions.